 5. Clothing alteration

-Women are often underrepresented in blue-collar jobs, making up only 3% of the trades workforce as of 2021.
+Women are often underrepresented in blue-collar jobs, making up only 20% of the workforce in skilled craft jobs like plumbing and carpentry.

 Clothing alteration is a good option for women who want a flexible or part-time job and may have other responsibilities, like child care.
 As this job involves sitting at a sewing machine or a desk, it is also less physically demanding than other jobs.